 - Do not drive home after either procedure.

-- If bleeding persists, becomes offensive smelling, or is very heavy with clots, contact your GP as this could be a sign of infection.
+- If bleeding persists, becomes offensive smelling, or is very heavy with clots, seek medical advice as this could be a sign of infection.

-- Do not have sexual intercourse until bleeding stops.
+- Avoid sexual intercourse until bleeding has stopped.

 - These procedures should not affect your future fertility.

-- Start folic acid tablets as soon as you stop using contraception.
+- Start folic acid tablets when you are planning a pregnancy.

-- If you do not want to get pregnant, make sure contraception is arranged before leaving the ward.
+- If you do not want to get pregnant, ensure contraception is arranged before leaving the ward.

 - You will have a blood test, blood pressure, and temperature checked.
-If all is well, you can go home with a follow-up appointment.
+If all is well, you can go home with a follow-up plan.

 - Incomplete miscarriage may complete within the next 7 days; silent miscarriage may take longer.

-- You may experience pain and bleeding, possibly passing fleshy tissue.
+- You may experience pain and bleeding, possibly passing tissue.

 - A 24-hour phone number is provided for advice.